miyaluc/data-structures/strings/README.md

+#binary search tree deletion
+We used the geeks for geeks website as a reference.
+They had an example in Java.
+I couldn't find any way to use string interpolation to display the number that was deleted.

 #min-max-binary-search-tree 10/17
 I referred to this site for help: http://www.geeksforgeeks.org/find-the-minimum-element-in-a-binary-search-tree/.
 I quickly grasped the idea that minimum would be the same as left-most and maximum would be the same as right-most.